Minor in Human Rights

 The purpose of the practical experience requirement for the human rights minor is to ensure that students connect with real world issues during their university experience as they pursue the human rights minor.

-Students may choose one of the following activities to satisfy the Practical Experience Requirement:
+Students may choose one of the following activities to satisfy the Practical Experience Requirement (PER):

-6. If volunteer work, provide confirmation of hours from supervisor.
+• If volunteer or internship work, provide confirmation of hours from a supervisor via email to IASAPPLY@uw.edu

-We will be unable to confirm that graduation requirements have been met for the minor until the completed Practical Experience form is received by the IAS Office.
-If you have not met with Professor Krabill for a signature by the second week of the quarter, your graduation date may be delayed.
+We will be unable to confirm that graduation requirements have been met for the minor until the completed Practical Experience form is received in full.
+Questions about the PER Form can be sent via email to IASAPPLY@uw.edu

 Human Rights Minor Courses at UW Bothell